Volunteering

 37 Market St S, Dundas, ON L9H 3B3, Canada

 An amateur group performing dramatic works at the Garstin Center for the Arts.
-Accepts high school student volunteers as ushers, ticket takers, and in backstage production.
-Facilities are available for rental for cultural groups but not for private parties.
+Volunteers are welcomed as ushers, ticket takers, and in backstage production.

 905-627-7412, mail@dundasmuseum.ca